Mary Shelley: Return to England and writing career

-In 1827, Mary Shelley was party to a scheme that enabled her friend Isabel Robinson and Isabel's lover, Mary Diana Dods, who wrote under the name David Lyndsay, to embark on a life together in France as husband and wife.Dods, who had an infant daughter, assumed the name Walter Sholto Douglas and was accepted in France as a man.
+In 1827, Mary Shelley was party to a scheme that enabled her friend Isabel Robinson and Isabel's lover, Mary Diana Dods, who wrote under the name David Lyndsay, to embark on a life together in France as husband and wife.
 With the help of Payne, whom she kept in the dark about the details, Mary Shelley obtained false passports for the couple.
-In 1828, she fell ill with smallpox while visiting them in Paris.
-Weeks later she recovered, unscarred but without her youthful beauty.
+In 1828, she fell ill with smallpox while visiting them in Paris; weeks later she recovered, unscarred but without her youthful beauty.

 During the period 1827–40, Mary Shelley was busy as an editor and writer.
 She wrote the novels The Fortunes of Perkin Warbeck (1830), Lodore (1835), and Falkner (1837).
-She contributed five volumes of Lives of Italian, Spanish, Portuguese, and French authors to Lardner's Cabinet Cyclopaedia.
+She contributed five volumes of Lives of Italian, Spanish, Portuguese, and French authors to Dionysius Lardner's Cabinet Cyclopaedia.
 She also wrote stories for ladies' magazines.
 She was still helping to support her father, and they looked out for publishers for each other.
 In 1830, she sold the copyright for a new edition of Frankenstein for £60 to Henry Colburn and Richard Bentley for their new Standard Novels series.
 After her father's death in 1836 at the age of eighty, she began assembling his letters and a memoir for publication, as he had requested in his will; but after two years of work, she abandoned the project.
 Throughout this period, she also championed Percy Shelley's poetry, promoting its publication and quoting it in her writing.
 By 1837, Percy's works were well-known and increasingly admired.
-In the summer of 1838 Edward Moxon, the publisher of Tennyson and the son-in-law of Charles Lamb, proposed publishing a collected works of Percy Shelley.
+In the summer of 1838 Edward Moxon, the publisher of Tennyson and the son-in-law of Charles Lamb, proposed publishing an edition of the collected works of Percy Shelley.
+Mary wanted to include in this collection an unexpurgated version of Percy Shelley's epic poem Queen Mab.
+Moxon wanted to leave out the most radical passages as too shocking and atheistical, but Mary prevailed, thanks to Harriet de Boinville, who agreed to Mary's request to borrow her own original copy gifted by Percy Shelley.
 Mary was paid £500 to edit the Poetical Works (1838), which Sir Timothy insisted should not include a biography.
 Mary found a way to tell the story of Percy's life, nonetheless: she included extensive biographical notes about the poems.

-Shelley continued to practice her mother's feminist principles by extending aid to women whom society disapproved of.
-For instance, Shelley extended financial aid to Mary Diana Dods, a single mother and illegitimate herself who appears to have been a lesbian and gave her the new identity of Walter Sholto Douglas, husband of her lover Isabel Robinson.
+Shelley continued to practise her mother's feminist principles by extending aid to women of whom society disapproved.
+For instance, Shelley extended financial aid to Mary Diana Dods, a single mother and illegitimate herself, who appears to have been a lesbian, and gave her the new identity of Walter Sholto Douglas, husband of her lover Isabel Robinson.
 Shelley also assisted Georgiana Paul, a woman disallowed for by her husband for alleged adultery.
-Shelley in her diary about her assistance to the latter: "I do not make a boast-I do not say aloud-behold my generosity and greatness of mind-for in truth it is simple justice I perform-and so I am still reviled for being worldly".
+Shelley wrote in her diary about her assistance to the latter: "I do not make a boast-I do not say aloud-behold my generosity and greatness of mind-for in truth it is simple justice I perform-and so I am still reviled for being worldly".